haxtheweb/edtechjoker/draft-outline.md

   - Rendering API data through web components
   - Creating well constructed, normalized, simple API structured data

-## Homework / Lab
-- Using the template repo I created, start your own repo based off of it (click the template button, keep the name the same)
-- Install the repo (git clone, npm install)
+### Steps to get started
+- Fork my repo (top right button on github)
+- Install your fork of the repo (`git clone` using the ssh style `git clone git@github.com:YOU/api-project-1.git, `cd api-project-1`, `npm install`)
 - Get comfy with the repo, where things are located and what it does
-  - npm start will allow you to view the demo (and basically any demo of any repo)
+  - `npm start` will allow you to view the demo (and basically any demo of any repo)
   - `code .` or opening the folder in VS Code will allow you to look at the repo and edit it while seeing the results in the browser
   - I recommend Chrome / Firefox / Edge.
 - Read [What is JSON?](https://aws.amazon.com/documentdb/what-is-json/)
 - Run through the Lit.dev tutorial if you haven't already - https://lit.dev/tutorial/
+  - Google is your friend here with terms like `how to wak an object in javascript` or `how to use fetch in javascript` or `how to do whatever in LitElement`
 - Familiarize yourself with the JS, HTML and CSS based links on this site.
 Tutorials / articles / good google results are your friend in learning all things web. https://oer.hax.psu.edu/bto108/sites/edtechjoker/resources

 While these options are not purely A,B,C role types, think of the role you said you most want on your team (If you listed more than just Front End, please do that role as we had like 75% say Front End).
 The goal here is for us to generate lots of different examples to learn from as we keep working on our project.
 Nex week teams will be announced so this will dove tail into that.